 The company has a facultative reinsurance treaty in place to cover all mortality risk in any policy that is above \$100,000.
 The company has a computer-generated report that lists each policy issued in excess of \$100,000.
 This is used by the administrative and accounting departments to ensure these policies are reinsured and the report is reconciled by the accounting department, then reviewed and signed by the treasurer.
 The list is also provided to the claims department to ensure claims reserves are properly accounted.
 The CPA firm reviewed two of the prior year's monthly reports and found no exceptions.
 Anne noted there was no cross-checking for multiple policies on a single life and deemed the control was a combination of automated and manual, and was designed to detect a problem.
 Although the facultative reinsurance treaty could mitigate mortality concentration risk, it was not a preventive control and was based on policies issued rather than lives insured.
-She determined the control was inadequate and deemed it to be weak.
+Since the control could fail to mitigate the risk under reasonable circumstances, she determined the control was inadequate and deemed it to be weak.